webix-hub/docs/data/api/refs/ui.textarea_props.md

 - api/link/ui.textarea_inputheight_config.md - the height of the input area, or a button's text value area.
 - api/link/ui.textarea_inputpadding_config.md - padding of text in the input
 - api/link/ui.textarea_inputwidth_config.md - the width of the input area, or a button's text value area.
+- api/link/ui.textarea_invalidmessage_config.md - sets the text of a validation message
 - api/link/ui.textarea_label_config.md - the text label of the control
 - api/link/ui.textarea_labelposition_config.md - positions label above the control
 - api/link/ui.textarea_labelwidth_config.md - the width of the label